MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-automl-forecasting-evaluation.md

 The diagram shows two important inference parameters:

-- The *context length* is the amount of history that the model requires to make a forecast
+- The *context length* is the amount of history that the model requires to make a forecast.
-- The *forecast horizon* is how far ahead in time the forecaster is trained to predict
+- The *forecast horizon* is how far ahead in time the forecaster is trained to predict.

-Forecasting models usually use some historical information, the context, to make predictions ahead in time up to the forecast horizon.
+Forecasting models usually use some historical information, the *context*, to make predictions ahead in time up to the forecast horizon.
 When the context is part of the training data, AutoML saves what it needs to make forecasts.
 There's no need to explicitly provide it.

 There are two other inference scenarios that are more complicated: